bytestring-net/bevy_lunex/README.md

 *^ A recreation of ***Cyberpunk 2077*** UI in ***Bevy***.
 It aligns Textures in 2D space to values calculated by the Bevy-Lunex layout engine.
 It achieves AAA-level layout capabilities and modularity.
 [Source code here](https://github.com/IDEDARY/bevy-lunex-cyberpunk) (Example).*

+*For latest state-of-the-art example usage of Bevy-Lunex, take a look at the source code of this [repository](https://github.com/IDEDARY/stardawn).*

 ## === Purpose ===